drupalprojects/zen/README.txt

   1. Copy the SUBTHEME folder and rename it to be your new sub-theme.
 IMPORTANT:
      Only lowercase letters and underscores should be used.

-     For example, rename the zen/SUBTHEME folder to zen/foo.
+     For example, copy the zen/SUBTHEME folder and rename it as zen/foo.

   2. If you want a liquid layout for your theme, copy the layout-liquid.css from the zen folder and place it in your sub-theme's folder.
 If you want a